Cable Ties vs Zip Ties: Key Differences Explained

 Cable Ties are available in various materials, including nylon, stainless steel, and other high-strength materials, making them suitable for use in industrial and heavy-duty applications.

 Zip ties, also available in similar materials, are more commonly used in general applications.
 Self-locking zip tie tags are particularly useful for labeling and securing items in various industries.
+In the telecom and networking industry, zip tie tags identify and organize cables and wires, ensuring easy traceability in complex setups.

 The chemical and drug manufacturing industry usually opts for inside vertical tag ties to seal and identify containers securely, ensuring compliance with safety and regulatory standards.